What is Softball?

 Players must have their own glove and batting helmet.
 Helmets must be must be CSA approved with dual ear flaps, fastened chin strap, and attached face mask.
 CMB does supply some bats, back up batting helmets and back catcher equipment.
 A batting size guideline can be found here: http://calgaryminorsoftball.com/page.php?page_id=37101

 Jerseys and hats are provided by CMB.
 Players must provide their own black pants, socks, shoes (runners or non-metal cleats) and jill protective gear.
 Ball pants are recommended (players do slide).
-Sock colors are decided on a team level.
+Fees do include a pair of team socks to match jerseys.

 If you have questions or need a bit more information, send an email to email@example.com